-6. Optionally, implement and test dataflow refinement rules (Section 29.7).
+8. Optionally, implement dataflow refinement rules (Section 29.7).

+Test them if you wrote any.
 For instance, if after an arithmetic comparison, your type system infers which expressions are now known to be non-negative, you could write a test case such as: